 Reporters arrived on the scene before the bodies had been taken away and tramped around the area, contaminating the crime scene of possible clues.
 The card at Hall’s feet was passed around to reporters, police, and curious onlookers–making any fingerprint evidence permanently obscured.

 The police eventually arrested Mrs. Hall and her two brothers.
 Their trial began November 3, 1926, and would last a month.
 Numerous witnesses were called.
-The prosection’s key witness, the Pig Lady, was so ill that she had to be rolled into the courtroom in a hospital bed.
+The prosecution’s key witness, the Pig Woman, was so ill that she had to be rolled into the courtroom in a hospital bed.
 Her validity as a source of eyewitness testimony was questioned even by her own mother who stood up in the courtroom and yelled that her daughter was a liar.
 Various other witnesses would attest to the calling card, the autopsies, and what they supposedly saw on the night of the murders.
-The prosecution failed to make a strong case and all three defendents were acquitted.
+The prosecution failed to make a strong case and all three defendants were acquitted.

 Later, many theories of what happened that night would be postulated.
 Some felt that Mrs. Hall and her brothers had committed the killings, but had gone free due to a flimsy prosecution case.
 Others believed that the Ku Klux Klan had killed off Reverend Hall and Mrs. Mills as a discouragement for immorality in general.
 Other theories claimed the killers were local teenagers, Mrs. Mills’ husband, or a hired assassin.
 At the trial, the defense even proposed that the Pig Lady did it.

 The case has never been solved.